Cloufield/GWASTutorial/04_Data_QC/README.md

 ```

 ### IBD / PI_HAT
 `--genome` will estimate IBS/IBD.
-Usually for this analysis, we need to prune our data first since the strong LD will cause bias in the results.
+Usually, for this analysis, we need to prune our data first since the strong LD will cause bias in the results.
-(This step is extremelly computationally intensive)
+(This step is computationally intensive)

 Combined with the `--extract`, we can run: